nathanpeck/ecs-patterns-vitepress/pattern/ecs-service-extensions-load-balancer-cdk/index.md

 #### About

-The [`ecs-service-extensions`](https://www.npmjs.com/package/@aws-cdk-containers/ecs-service-extensions) package provides an extendable plugin system for defining Amazon ECS service deployments in AWS Cloud Development Kit.
+The [`ecs-service-extensions`](https://www.npmjs.com/package/@aws-cdk-containers/ecs-service-extensions) package is an extendable plugin system for defining Amazon ECS service deployments in AWS Cloud Development Kit.

 This pattern shows how to use `ecs-service-extensions` to deploy a basic load balanced workload through ECS.